WSU football coach Mike Leach liked the Cougars’ effort at Arizona State, but not the result

 “You have to evaluate it very honestly, in the fact that we played extremely hard and for the most part we played well, but we have to be disciplined enough not to give up big plays,” he said.
 “We are a team that can do a good job doing things four times, maybe five, but the sixth time, we take our eye off what we are doing.
 We’ve got to be disciplined enough to do it every time because we’re not a group that’s going to go out there and overwhelm someone with talent.”

-Social media ban ‘refreshing’
+Social-media ban ‘refreshing’

 If Leach could do it over again, he would have started his team ban on social media when the team reported to practices in August, and not waited until after the loss to Utah.